barryclark/jekyll-now/_posts/2023-07-06-Genetic-Algorithms-Part 2-(Combinatorics).md

 I will let the reader decide which one makes the most sense in the real world.

-In the next post in these series I will cover a solution to the n-queens problem and describe how genetic algorithms can be applied to constraint satisfaction problems.
+In the next post of this series I will describe how genetic algorithms can be applied to constraint satisfaction problems and give an implementation that leads to a solution for the n-queens problem.